The Big O: Style

 The shadows of Venetian blinds cast upon the protagonist, a signature visual of film noir.

 The Big O shares many of its themes, diction, archetypes and visual iconography with film noirs of the 1940s like The Big Sleep (1946).
 The series incorporates the use of long dark shadows in the tradition of chiaroscuro and tenebrism.
 Film noir is also known for its use of odd angles, such as Roger's low shot introduction in the first episode.
 Noir cinematographers favoured this angle because it made characters almost rise from the ground, giving them dramatic girth and symbolic overtones.
 Other disorientating devices like dutch angles, mirror reflection and distorting shots are employed throughout the series.

 The characters of The Big O fit the noir and pulp fiction archetypes.
 Roger Smith is a protagonist in the mold of Chandler's Philip Marlowe or Hammett's Sam Spade.
 He is canny and cynical, a disillusioned cop-turned-negotiator whose job has more in common with detective-style work than negotiating.
 Big Ear is Roger's street informant and Dan Dastun is the friend on the police force.
 The recurring Beck is the imaginative thug compelled by delusions of grandeur while Angel fills the role of the femme fatale.
 Minor characters include crooked cops, corrupt business men and deranged scientists.

 The dialogue in the series is recognized for its witty, wry sense of humor.
 The characters come off as charming and exchange banter not often heard in anime series, as the dialogue has the tendency to be straightforward.
 The plot is moved along by Roger's voice-over narration, a device used in film noir to place the viewer in the mind of the protagonist so it can intimately experience the character's angst and partly identify with the narrator.

 The tall buildings and giant domes create a sense of claustrophobia and paranoia characteristic of the style.
 The rural landscape, Ailesberry Farm, contrasts Paradigm City.
 Noir protagonists often look for sanctuary in such settings but they just as likely end up becoming a killing ground.
 The series score is representative of its setting.
 While no classic noir possesses a jazz score, the music could be heard in nightclubs within the films.
 Roger's recurring theme, a lone saxophone accompaniment to the protagonist's narration, best exemplifies the noir stylings of the series.

 Amnesia is a common plot device in film noir.
 Because most of these stories focused on a character proving his innocence, authors up the ante by making him an amnesiac, unable to prove his innocence even to himself.

+The series style has also been classified as dieselpunk.